We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

-In the initialization phase of the advertiser module, several ad units and corresponding demands are generated, and the visit event of the recommender system is randomly triggered.
-The ad units in the simulation environment share historical bidding logs.
+In the initialization phase of the advertiser module, several ad campaigns with corresponding preference vectors and budgets are generated following the above procedure, and the visit event of the recommender system is randomly triggered.
+The ad campaigns in the simulation environment share the historical bidding logs.